 Affirmative expert reports were exchanged on December 6, 2019.
 After several case schedule extensions, on February 27, 2020, the Court again extended the case schedule in this matter at Voith's request.
+On October 6, 2020, a COVID-19-related case schedule was entered by agreement.
 The current case schedule establishes the following deadlines:

-October 12, 2020 Defensive Expert Reports
+February 15, 2021 Defensive Expert Reports

-December 4, 2020 Fact Discovery Completed
+April 5, 2021 Fact Discovery Completed

-February, 8 2021 Rebuttal Expert Reports
+June 8, 2021 Rebuttal Expert Reports

-April 30, 2021 Expert Discovery Completed
+August 31, 2021 Expert Discovery Completed

-June 18, 2021 Dispositive Motion Deadline
+October 18, 2021 Dispositive Motion Deadline

 The Magistrate Judge has been monitoring the discovery in this case closely.
 The Parties have had, and will continue to have, status conferences with the Magistrate Judge roughly every month during the discovery phase of the case.
+The Magistrate Judge has ruled on various discovery disputes throughout the pendency of this case and the parties have supplemented their discovery responses accordingly.

-Both sides have responded to initial written discovery on October 5, 2018 and produced ESI discovery in mid-December.
-Fact depositions have begun and are expected to continue through the end of the fact discovery in December 2020.
+Both sides responded to initial written discovery on October 5, 2018 and produced Electronically Stored Information (ESI) discovery in December 2018.
+Fact depositions have begun and are expected to continue through the end of the fact discovery in April 2021.